 - vSAN File Services does not support the following:

 - Read-Only Domain Controllers (RODC) for joining domains because the RODC cannot create machine accounts.
-As a security best practice, a dedicated org unit should be pre-created in the Active Directory and the user name mentioned here should be controlling this organization.
+As a security best practice, a dedicated org unit must be pre-created in the Active Directory and the user name mentioned here must be controlling this organization.

 - Disjoint namespace.